 Agent Mulder does this in The X-Files: Fight the Future after he finds out that the FBI blames Scully and him for a bomb explosion and wants to split them up.

 Back to the Future III has a subversion.
-Doc goes to get drunk after losing Clara and doesn't actually drink anything, but acts strangely anyway.
+Doc goes to get drunk after losing Clara and despite telling the bartender to "leave the bottle" doesn't actually drink anything, but acts strangely anyway.
 Well, to the other patrons, he's acting weird.
 To the rest of us, he's just moping and rattling off common knowledge about 1985.

 Some Guy: How much has he had?
 Bartender: None.
 That's the first one and he hasn't touched it yet.